 Students have at most two opportunities to write a deferred examination for the same course.
 Students who miss a deferred examination will receive a mark of zero for the examination.
 Only under exceptional circumstances (e.g., hospitalization or severe personal emergency), which are supported by strong and compelling evidence, will a petition for a second deferral of the examination be considered.
 After a second missed deferred exam, students will not be permitted to write the exam and should seek advising to discuss their situation and engage in academic planning.
 The SDF (Standing Deferred) notation for the course on their transcript will be replaced by a final grade that includes a mark of zero for the examination.
-After a third missed deferred exam, students will not be permitted to accommodated, and fees in addition to the fee to write a deferred examination will apply.

-Notes:

-- Deferring a final examination may affect students' ability to gain access to courses and/or limited enrolment programs since they may not enroll in any course listed as a prerequisite in the course for which they have deferred the examination. - Deferred examinations in the other arts and science divisions of the University may be scheduled at times other than those for UTSC.
+After a third missed deferred exam, students will not be permitted to accommodated, and fees in addition to the write the exam and may receive a WDR for fee to write a deferred examination will the course. apply.
+Deferring a final examination may affect students' ability to gain access to courses and/or limited enrolment programs since they may not enroll in any course listed as a prerequisite in the course for which they have deferred the examination.
+Deferred examinations in the other Under truly exceptional circumstances, students who are unavoidably outside the Toronto area during the deferred examination period may petition for permission to write their exam at an outside centre.
+The petition must detail the reasons for the request and must be submitted at least three weeks prior to the beginning of the deferred examination period.
+Late requests cannot be accommodated, and fees in addition to the arts and science divisions of the University may be scheduled at times other than those for UTSC. fee to write a deferred examination will apply.
+Notes: Deferring a final examination may affect students' ability to gain access to courses and/or limited enrolment programs since they may not enroll in any course listed as a prerequisite in the course for which they have deferred the examination.
+Deferred examinations in the other arts and science divisions of the University may be scheduled at times other than those for UTSC.